Qovery/qovery-client-go/docs/KarpenterNodePoolConsolidation.md

 ### NewKarpenterNodePoolConsolidation

-`func NewKarpenterNodePoolConsolidation(enabled bool, days []float32, startTime string, duration string, ) *KarpenterNodePoolConsolidation`
+`func NewKarpenterNodePoolConsolidation(enabled bool, days []WeekdayEnum, startTime string, duration string, ) *KarpenterNodePoolConsolidation`

 NewKarpenterNodePoolConsolidation instantiates a new KarpenterNodePoolConsolidation object This constructor will assign default values to properties that have it defined,